| Philips CD104 Fixes & Tweaks

 |||||

-BUT THIS WILL . . . |
+But This May . . . |

 The two TDA1540 14 bit DACs used in the Philips CD104 derive their binary weighted current sources (each one exactly half the value of the previous) for the 10 most significant bits by time division averaging

-The TDA1540 data sheet states the accuracy of the current division is dependant only on the equal mark/space ratio of a series of binary divider and this process requires "filter" capacitors which do not need to be close tolerance However if you look deeper these capacitors appear in the signal path The ceramic capacitors fitted to the CD104 DAC appear to affect "the sound" of it's output This is possibly due to losses and or dielectric hysteresis in the capacitors but whatever it is it is not good |
+The TDA1540 data sheet states the accuracy of the current division is dependant only on the equal mark/space ratio of a series of binary divider and this process requires "filter" capacitors which do not need to be close tolerance The ceramic capacitors fitted to the CD104 DAC do appear to affect "the sound" of it's output ~ This is possibly due to losses and or voltage coefficient of the capacitors but whatever it is ~ It is not good ~ |

 ![]() |